 'Thick data' draws from what anthropologists call, 'thick description'.
 Made popular by the renowned anthropologist Clifford Geertz, it tells us WHY something is happening in CONTEXT.
 This puts WHAT is happening at SCALE into perspective.
 How does thick data do this?
 By telling context specific stories about complex social phenomena that are thick with detail, nuance, and texture, notably stories that bring to light the worldviews and lived realities of the diverse social actors within those contexts, along with the meanings that they attach to human behaviours, practices, and relations.
 Thick data is therefore essential to an analytics of understanding.
 It is also a powerful medium for rich insight into how to disrupt norms, values, and technologies that enable the continuation of harm.
 It is not easy to quantify.
 Yet, without it, the numbers, regardless of how robust and representative, can only offer 'thin' measures of problems such as gender-and-diversity-based inequality.

 EthnoEquity's research is anchored in methods that, separately, or in combination, support the generation of thick data.
 We make use of a wide range of qualitative methods.
 We are also skilled in the use of mixed methods that incorporate both qualitative and quantitative components.
 With mixed methods, qualitative data gives context and meaning to numeric patterns and generic measures generated by surveys and other big data instruments, and quantitative indicators help to link human stories to what is happening at scale.
 Ethnography, birthplace of thick data, and our hallmark method, is unparalleled in providing the kind of deep immersive insights that can only emerge through insitu observation and other ethnographic techniques.
 This method, especially important since what social actors say they do isn't always what they actually do, gets up close and personal with the lived realities of others.
-In so doing, it not only sheds light on the everyday ways in which phenomena such as SGBVHD and diversity related inequality manifest in behaviours, practices, and other actions, it uncovers what these actions mean to the social actors that enact, witness, and/ or experience them.
+In so doing, it not only sheds light on the everyday ways in which phenomena such as gender-based violence manifest in words and action, it uncovers what these words and actions mean to those that enact, witness, and/ or experience them.
 A key benefit is that insights that address the WHY question, and that may otherwise remain hidden, overlooked, and unknown, become evident.

 Qualitative, mixed, and ethnographic methods